Ninetalesgh/dndcampaign/vault/database/spells.md

 Each creature in the area must succeed on a CON Save or float 2 *(3m)* into the air and begin Levitating for the next minute.
 An affected creature repeats this Save at the end of each of its turns, ending the effect on a success or falling up to 6 *(9m)* in a direction of your choice on a failure.
 A creature that strikes a solid object, creature, or surface while falling in this way takes falling damage as normal.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the radius affected increases by 1 *(1.5m)* for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the radius affected increases by 1 *(1.5m)* for each slot level above 3.
 - **Classes**: Sorcerer, Warlock, Wizard
 *(Source: CS)*